predictiveworks/cdap-connect/README.md

 # CDAP-Connect
 Purpose-built data connectors for Google CDAP data pipelines

-Google CDAP offers a wide range of out-of-the-box data connectors for data integration purposes.
-The list (far from complete) comprises connectors to
+Google CDAP provides a wide range of out-of-the-box data connectors for data integration purposes.
+The list of connectors (far from complete) offer access to cloud solutions and platforms such as

 * Facebook
 * HubSpot